mepps-md/openprocurement.tender.limited/docs/source/tutorial.rst

 Contract registration
 ---------------------
+To ensure contract is fetched and sent to Treasury for validation, upon confirming award qualification, contract is to be switched into pending.signed status:

+.. include:: tutorial/tender-contract-pending-signed.http
+   :code:

-**Reporting** tender contract can be registered immediately after award confirmation:
+Tender contract can be registered by changing it's status to active:

 .. include:: tutorial/tender-contract-sign.http
    :code: